 This style of delivering medical care requires more involvement and input from patients; you should be willing/able to provide more information for each visit and to use technological tools to facilitate your physician’s workload.
 In the long run this will allow your physician to sustain a solo practice and to deliver optimal quality care to you.

 Some examples of increased patient involvement are: use of self-serve online booking method, completing pre-visit questionnaires, complying with form/certificate procedures and uninsured services requirements, complying with this set of policies, etc.

 In this model of practice, front desk staff hours are minimal and replaced by a “virtual front desk”.
-The preferred way of communicating is online instead of by telephone.
+The preferred way of communicating is via secure messages or email instead of by telephone.